PeqNP/ApplicationThemer/README.md

-# ApplicationTheme
+# UITheme

 Use protocol to apply themes to UI elements.

 ## Why?

 I have a very complex, multi-module, application which requires a separation of "themes" per module.
-This pattern provides me with a way to define the tyeps of styles that can be applied for a given module (or application) and then apply those styles to elements in the app or module layer.
+This pattern provides me with a way to define the types of styles that can be applied for a given module (or application) and then apply those styles to elements in the app or module layer.

 ## Example